Rosie the Riveter: Heroine of Willow Run – Help Turn Her Factory Into a Museum!

 Celebrated in song, posters, art and newsreels throughout World War II, “Rosie the Riveter” represented the many women who went to work in America’s factories to take the place of the men who were called to war.

-In typical “Greatest Generation” fashion, these women weren’t in it to prove a point, but to do their patriotic duty and help win a war.
+In typical “Greatest Generation” fashion, these women weren’t in it to prove anything, but to do their patriotic duty, and help win a war.

-They were paid 75 cents per hour, same as the men, and that was darned good pay back then!
-Many left the factories after the war to focus on raising families or more traditional women’s roles, but many enjoyed the work, and the money in their pockets, and stayed on to change the composition of the industrial workforce forever.
+At Willow Run, women were paid 75 cents per hour, same as the men, and that was darned good pay back then!
+Many female wartime workers left the factories after the war to focus on raising families or more traditional women’s jobs, but many enjoyed the work, and the money in their pockets, and stayed on to change the composition of the industrial workforce forever.

 But let’s hear from the Rosies themselves!

-Recently (June 2013), a group of real, live Rosie the Riveters from the American Rosie the Riveter Association visited the Yankee Air Museum and the slated-for-demolition Willow Run Bomber Plant.
+In June, 2013, a group of real, live Rosie the Riveters from the American Rosie the Riveter Association visited the Yankee Air Museum and the Willow Run Bomber Plant.
 Among the group were three Rosies who had worked right here at Willow Run, building B-24 Liberator bombers!

 What were working conditions like at the Willow Run Bomber Plant?

-“Hot!” says Ruth M. (Pierson) Webb, 92, who came to Michigan as a 19 year old girl from Sullivan, Indiana to work at the Willow Run Bomber Plant in 1943.
+“Hot!” says Ruth, 92, who came to Michigan as a 19 year old girl from Sullivan, Indiana to work at the Willow Run Bomber Plant in 1943.
 “They didn’t have fans or air conditioning in those days.”